 Triodos Bank (triodos.nl) – Also a small ethical Dutch bank which offers an online current account and other financial products.
 As with ASN, accounts can be applied for online and documents need to be posted – it takes around one week to set up an account.
 Triodos has no branches but does have an office in Zeist (near Utrecht).
 There are no English products available for Dutch-based clients though Triodos does have an English website for the UK market.

-For non-Dutch speaking internationals setting up in the Netherlands, probably the best banking bet is ABN Amro followed by ING.
+For non-Dutch speaking internationals setting up in the Netherlands, probably the best banking bet is either going with mobile bank bunq or ABN AMRO, followed by ING and German mobile bank N26.
 For those who can speak Dutch or have Dutch friends or partners to assist, then you have more choice.